Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 ## Extensions
 There are two things I've learned about the quotations in `Linux`:
-* single quotations show what it looks like, and you cannot add single quotations in single quotations, but you can add double quotations in single quotations.
+* single quotations show what it looks like, and you cannot add single quotations in single quotations, but you cannot add double quotations in single quotations.
-* double quotations show what it exactly is, for example, if you use $HOME, it will be your home directory which looks like `/home/kaiser`, and you can add double quotations in double quotations by add back slash before quotations, and you can add single quotations in double quotations directly.
+* double quotations show what it exactly is, for example, if you use `$HOME`, it will be your home directory which looks like `/home/kaiser`, and you can add double quotations in double quotations by add back slash before the double quotations, and you can add single quotations in double quotations directly.

 # Shell Tools and Scripting

 ## Contents
 This course introduces some tools and teaches some simple `shell scripting`.

-There are some important knowledge about `shell scripting`:
+There is some important knowledge about `shell scripting`:

 ```bash
 # this shows how to define functions in shell scripts